 Cocaine, a derivative of the coca plant, is a stimulant drug that causes its users to feel euphoric and alert.
 Recreational cocaine use was not illegal in the United States until 1914.
-Before that, it was frequently included in patent medicines, most famously a drink called Vin Mariani, which was so popular that it was even endorsed by a pope.
+Before that, it was frequently included in patent medicines, most famously a drink called Vin Mariani, which was so popular that it was even endorsed by Pope Leo XIII.
 In modern times, cocaine use carries serious legal consequences.
 People who use cocaine recreationally are at high risk of overdose.
 Though cocaine is now illegal, the wealthy and famous are able to obtain it relatively easily.
-Here are fifteen famous people who used cocaine.
+Here is a list of fifteen famous cocaine addicts.

 1. John Belushi

 John Belushi's cocaine use is practically legendary in Hollywood.
 Reportedly one of his favorite party games was cocaine chicken, in which a line of cocaine was poured, and he and a friend would race to see who could snort the most before reaching the middle.
 Unfortunately, Belushi's cocaine abuse contributed to an early death at the age of thirty-three.

 Whitney Houston, a 7 time Grammy winning, 26 time Grammy nominated R&B soul singer who also met an untimely early death that was caused by drug use.
 At the age of forty-eight, Houston was found dead in a hotel bathtub.
 The medical examiner found that heart disease and cocaine caused her death.
 During an interview with Diane Sawyer in 2002, Houston opened up about her career and substance abuse—saying that it wasn’t the drugs that were the problem, but herself.

 Rock 'n roll musician Ike Turner died in 2008 from a cocaine overdose.
 Earlier interviews with Turner indicate the drug abuse with a lifelong struggle for him.
 In 1989, he was sentenced to seventeen months in prison for drug-related offenses.